mattmason/cpp-stateless/README.md

     The cmake build script attempts to configure this toolset but the [cmake CMAKE_VS_PLATFORM_TOOLSET variable is currently read-only](http://www.cmake.org/Bug/view.php?id=13774#c31828) so you have to manually update the toolset in each project file to "Microsoft Visual C++ Compiler Nov 2012 CTP (v120_CTP_Nov2012)".
 [This PowerShell script](Set-Toolset.ps1) automates the process.
-    One of the unit tests currently fails on this platform.

 Build and Install
 -----------------